 Enter your departure city and type “everywhere” or “anywhere” in the destination field, fill out your preferred dates, and let them point you to your next frugal vacation.

-In a nutshell, being flexible with your dates and destination is the secret formula to finding the cheapest airfare around.
+Being flexible with your dates and destination is the secret formula to finding the cheapest airfare possible.

 Booking round-trip almost always yields cheaper airfares than booking two separate one-ways, but this trend is changing, so always compare how much two separate one-ways and one round-trip flight cost.

-On some rare occasions, booking round-trip tickets also come out cheaper even if you only need to fly one-way.
-When this happens, pick the cheapest round-trip ticket, fly, then ditch your return flight after you've reached your final destination.
+On rare occasions, booking round-trip tickets can be cheaper even if you only need to fly one way.
+When this happens, pick the cheapest round-trip ticket, fly, and skip your return flight after reaching your final destination.

 Open-Jaw bookings may yield cheaper airfare compared to two one-ways.
-Open-Jaw flights are similar to round-trip flights except that the airports may be different on each leg.
+Open-Jaw flights are similar to round-trip flights, except that the airports may differ on each leg.

-There are three variations: Destination Open-Jaw where there are two destinations (SFO – Rome / Venice – SFO), Origin Open-Jaw where the flight will return to another city other than where the passenger came from (SFO-Rome / Rome-LAX), and a Double Open-Jaw where all the cities changed (SFO-Rome / Milan-LAX).
+There are three variations: Destination Open-Jaw is when there are two destinations (SFO – Rome / Venice – SFO).
+Origin Open-Jaw is when the flight will return to another city other than where the passenger came from (SFO-Rome / Rome-LAX).
+Double Open-Jaw is when all the cities change (SFO-Rome / Milan-LAX).

 Booking open-jaw saves you valuable time from backtracking and can save you some money if an alternative flight is cheaper than a typical round-trip flight.

 You would need to use a multi-city search for open-jaws.
-But again, do not forget to compare the cost between 2 separate one-ways and one open-jaw booking.
+Again, don't forget to compare the cost between two separate one-ways and one open-jaw booking.

 If traveling with a group of friends, try to book individual tickets instead of booking for all.
 It is not uncommon that ticket prices will be lower if booked individually.

 Periodically, airlines offer different fares for the same flight, depending on demand.
 So, booking ahead can capture those “saver” fares, but there might only be a limited number of seats at that price.
 If you try to book your whole party at once, you may be charged the higher rate since there weren't enough sale price tickets for everyone.

-Are you traveling as a couple or a family?
-Try to book one person at a time and see what this approach churns out.
+If you're traveling as a couple or a family try to book one person at a time and see what this approach churns out.
 You might be pleasantly surprised.

-Although it involves a little bit of effort, I try to maximize the 24-hour free cancellation window.
-Essentially, after I book cheap airfares, I keep on monitoring the various travel websites in the next 24 hours in case something more inexpensive surfaces.
+Although it involves a little effort, try to maximize the 24-hour free cancellation window.
+After booking cheap airfares, keep monitoring the various travel websites in the next 24 hours to see if a cheaper flight surfaces.

-If I find a better deal within the window period, I cancel the original booking for free and book the new one.
-Even if it is conceivable to keep on repeating this process indefinitely, I do not recommend it.
+If you find a better deal within 24 hours, you can cancel the original booking for free and book the new one.

-When making these ” international ” bookings, don't forget to use a credit card that does not charge foreign transaction fees when making these “international” bookings.
+When making these ” international ” bookings, don't forget to use a credit card that doesn't charge foreign transaction fees when making these “international” bookings.

-Budget airlines in certain regions are a dime a dozen, so I cannot list them all out here.
-A great springboard would be to search at Momondo as that engine appears to capture fares from a wide range of budget airlines.
+Budget airlines in certain regions are a dime a dozen and are too many to list here.
+A great starting point would be to search at Momondo, as that engine appears to capture fares from a wide range of budget airlines.

 If you have a lot of flexibility and time, I suggest giving up your seat whenever they ask for volunteers.
 Holidays and long weekends are the prime time for these goldmines.

 U.S. flights typically offer a guaranteed seat on the next flight plus a voucher for a future flight.
-The amount varies, but the highest I've received was $1,000.
+The amount varies from several hundred to $1,000 or even more.
 European airlines will pay you cash instantly by depositing money to your debit or credit card at the gate.

-If your trip was less than what you expected or you've encountered inconveniences along the way, you can always reach out to customer service and share your grievance.
+If your trip didn't meet your expectations or you encountered inconveniences along the way, you can always reach out to customer service and share your grievance.

-I've written about delayed/lost luggage, flight delays, missed connections, canceled flights, dysfunctional inflight entertainment systems, involuntary downgrades such as getting assigned to a middle seat when I pre-paid for the aisle, etc. They typically compensate with a voucher that can be used towards your next flight.
+You can write about delayed/lost luggage, flight delays, missed connections, canceled flights, dysfunctional inflight entertainment systems, involuntary downgrades such as getting assigned to a middle seat when you prepaid for the aisle, etc. They typically compensate with a voucher that you can use on your next flight.

 Flight interruptions due to natural causes such as inclement weather are generally not eligible for compensation, but it would not hurt to try.